-The Open Source CMS is approaching its 20th birthday, and it has evolved in incredible ways.
+The Open Source CMS, Drupal, is approaching its 20th birthday and has evolved significantly over the years.

-Back in 2015, when Drupal 8 was introduced, it was not an easy upgrade.
-The migration process was as draining as building a site from scratch, and then bringing the content in was another time-consuming process.
-And this problem statement summarizes the concerns of developers and businesses with the launch of Drupal 9.
+When Drupal 8 was introduced in 2015, the migration process wasn't easy.
+Upgrading was as complex as building a site from scratch, and migrating content added another layer of complexity.
+These challenges raised concerns for developers and businesses about the launch of Drupal 9.

 Let’s find out!

 Drupal 9 is essentially Drupal 8.9 with deprecated code removed.
 It remains familiar to everyone, including editors, site builders, and developers.
 Drupal 8.8.0 was the last release to deprecate code for Drupal 9.
 Developed with an API-first approach, Drupal 9 offers structural tools to define editorial workflows.

 Deprecating code during Drupal 8's development allowed issues to be worked out even before Drupal 9's release.
 It avoided the need for extensive refactoring, simplifying the migration process.
 However, migrating from Drupal 7 to Drupal 9 can still be a significant task for sites running different versions of Drupal.

 Why Upgrade To Drupal 9?